MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06b-ACSS_One_Day.md

 1. On the **VI1 \| Quality insights \| Workbook 1** page, select the **Configuration Checks** tab and review the content of the **Accelerated Networking**, **Public IP**, **Backup**, and **Load Balancer** tabs.
 This content provides a quick overview of the performance and security related settings of compute and network components of the Virtual Instance for SAP solutions.
 The **Load Balancer** tab includes **Load Balancer Monitor** information that displays key load balancer metrics.
 1. On the **VI1** page, in the vertical navigation menu on the left side, in the **Monitoring** section, select **Azure Monitor for SAP solutions**.
-1. On the **VI1 \| Azure Monitor for SAP solutions** page, note the message stating that AMS cannot be setup since SAP software installation\registration for VIS is not complete.
+1. On the **VI1 \| Azure Monitor for SAP solutions** page, note the message stating that AMS can't be set up since SAP software installation\registration for VIS isn't complete.

    >**Note**: Once you install SAP software, you will be able to integrate it with a new or existing Azure Monitor for SAP solutions resource.
 Azure Monitor for SAP solutions relies on the Azure Monitor capabilities of Log Analytics and workbooks to provide a comprehensive monitoring of SAP workloads hosted on Azure VMs, including support for custom visualizations, queries, and alerts.